-Although the new Chopard Mille Miglia for the Porsche Club of America (PCA) limited edition wristwatch will never become a high sought after collector’s item, all sixty six examples of the timekeeper will undoubtedly find their owners.
+Although the new Chopard Mille Miglia for the Porsche Club of America (PCA) limited edition wristwatch will never become a highly sought after collector’s item, all sixty six examples of the timekeeper will undoubtedly find their owners, and not just because the brand is so strongly associated with Porsche and all of their legacy.
 After all, offered in precious yellow gold, as well as in less expensive (but still impressive) stainless steel body, the new accessory looks quite spectacular and clearly gives a standard issue Mille Miglia chronograph a run for its money.

 It’s not the first time that one of the largest clubs of Porsche enthusiasts gets its own limited edition timekeeper.
 For example, back in 2010, the club has ordered a beautiful TAG Heuer Monaco PCA Limited Edition automatic chronograph that featured a very nice racing-inspired color scheme and was powered by Caliber 12: a modified ETA 2892-A2 caliber with Dubois Depraz 2008 chronograph add-on module.

 This new timekeeper is based on the current Chopard Mille Miglia Chronograph.
 While not as classic-looking as the model from TAG Heuer, the watch still makes a very nice impression with its electric blue dial and pleasant color scheme.

 This new timepiece is still powered by mechanism that was design and built by ETA.
 This COSC-certified chronometer-grade ETA 2984-2 automatic caliber, while extremely boring both in terms of design and decoration, still does a fairly good job at keeping time.
 It is also quite reliable thanks for its extremely simple layout, and, as I never fail to reiterate, is very easy (and also affordable) to fix if something goes wrong.
 For an owner of a German car, this must be a main factor to consider when buying a new timekeeper.